River Course 201: Natural Channel Design Principles

 - Landscape Architects

 31 Woodfin Street

 Asheville, NC 28801

 October 16-18, 2018

 River Course 101: Stream Morphology Assessment or equivalent experience in stream morphology assessment and terminology.

 Government/Non-Profit Fee – $895.00

 We accept Visa, Mastercard, and American Express for payment of your registration fee.
 Or you may send us a check made payable to NCSU – BAE.
 Mail to:

 Cancellation and Refund Policy

-Cancellation requests should be sent to email@example.com for processing.
-The cancellation request must be submitted at least seven (7) days before the date of the workshop to receive a full refund minus a $25 administrative processing fee.
+Cancellation requests should be sent to firstname.lastname@example.org for processing.
+The cancellation request must be submitted at least twenty-one (21) days before the date of the workshop to receive a full refund.
+Cancellation requests made between twenty-one (21) day and seven (7) days before the date of the workshop will receive a full refund minus a $25 administrative processing fee.
 Any cancellation requests made within seven (7) days of the workshop will receive a 50% refund.
 Attendee substitutions from within the same company may be made at any time at no cost.
-Please send an email to firstname.lastname@example.org requesting a substitution.
+Please send an email to email@example.com requesting a substitution.